airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/testing-connectors.md

 ![Standard test sequence diagram](../../.gitbook/assets/standard_tests_sequence_diagram.png)

-The Standard Test Suiteuse pytest as a test runner and was built as pytest plugin `source-acceptance-test`.
+The Standard Test Suite use pytest as a test runner and was built as pytest plugin `source-acceptance-test`.
 This plugin adds a new configuration option `—acceptance-test-config` - it should points to the folder with `acceptance-tests-config.yml`.

-Each test suite has a timeout and will fail if the the limit exceeded.
+Each test suite has a timeout and will fail if the limit is exceeded.

-See all the test cases, their description and inputs in [Source Acceptance Tests](source-acceptance-tests.md).
+See all the test cases, their description, and inputs in [Source Acceptance Tests](source-acceptance-tests.md).

 ### Setting up standard tests for your connector

 Create `acceptance-test-config.yml`.
-In most cases your connector already has this file in its root folder.
+In most cases, your connector already has this file in its root folder.
 Here is an example of the minimal `acceptance-test-config.yml`:
 ```yaml
 connector_image: airbyte/source-some-connector:dev